jonaird/change_emitter/README.md

 //We can also change one of the children's values without causing the container to emit a change.
 //The child will still emit a change however:
-myTextState.bold.quietSet(true); //nothing printed to the console
+myTextState.bold.quietSet(true); //nothing printed to the console but will cause listeners of 'bold' to fire

 //You can do this for ListEmitter/Map/Containers as well
 //someListEmitter.emit(quiet: true);